procheta1999/cvd_dataset_csv_to_json/README.md

 Reads first line of input file and stores it in first_line<br>
 <code>attributes=`echo $first_line | awk -F, {'print NF'}`</code><br>
 echo $first_line | awk -F, {'print NF'} with tail tags acts as a Bash command where:

-1. awk for pattern scanning and processing<br>
+1. awk for pattern scanning and processing
-2. awk -F fs: where fs is the input seperator<br>
+2. awk -F fs: where fs is the input seperator
-3. NF is the count of input fields<br>
+3. NF is the count of input fields.
 <br>

 So basically, this command returns the number of fields in the input file.